O-FALLEN-ANGEL-O/hr360/README.md

 ---

+## Deployment

+To deploy this application to a hosting provider like Vercel, you **must** configure the environment variables correctly.
+Please see the detailed instructions in [DEPLOYMENT.md](./DEPLOYMENT.md).

+---

 ## Key Features & Modules

 The platform is organized into intuitive modules that mirror the core functions of a high-performing HR department.